Daufirson/datatrap-parser/docs/ReadMe.txt

 -------------------------------------------------------------------------
  DataTrap v3.0.0.46 - http://www.uwom.de - datatrap@uwom.de - Open Source
-  Created and Copyright ©2008-2010 by WarHead - United Worlds of MaNGOS
+ Written and Copyrighted © 2008-2010 by WarHead - United Worlds of MaNGOS
 -------------------------------------------------------------------------

 With this program everyone should understand the original data of